 With an address in Lacey, Washington, Roo-Lan Healthcare Center is one of only three available facilities in the city.
 With a rock bottom overall grade of F, this nursing home didn't fare well in our assessment.
 Based on our ratings, this facility is not a good fit for anyone.
-More information on this facility's category grades may be found below.
-Its best category is nursing, which is discussed in the next paragraph.
+Finally, we were surprised to learn that this facility earned a decent grade in our nursing category.
+You can find more information on this category below.

 Roo-Lan Healthcare Center